toml-lang/toml/toml.md

 **Multi-line basic strings** are surrounded by three quotation marks on each side and allow newlines.
 A newline immediately following the opening delimiter will be trimmed.
 All other whitespace and newline characters remain intact.
+Carriage returns (U+000D) are allowed only as part of a newline sequence U+000D U+000A (CRLF).
+Backslash may only occur if it is part of a valid escape sequence.

 ```toml
 str1 = """